 However, you could always go down the Kate Middleton route and do your makeup yourself.
 After all, the best kind of wedding-day makeup should take a “you on your best day” approach.
 Get a helping hand at a makeup counter to find products that suit your skin tone.
 Bobbi Brown is a safe pick, as the brand boasts an extensive roster of skin-mimicking, feature-enhancing makeup, and it offers bridal beauty lessons.
 Just be sure to take a mood board and a photo of your wedding dress.

-On the Big Day: By now, you should have chosen a makeup look and left enough time to apply it or have it applied.
+By now, you should have chosen a makeup look and left enough time to apply it or have it applied.
 However long you think it should take, add on at least another 30 minutes.
 Then pack a touch-up kit.
-This should hold the products that are likely to fade throughout the day: blush, translucent powder, a liquid concealer and a gloss that can be swiped on in seconds flat.
+This should hold the products that are likely to fade throughout the day: blush, translucent powder, liquid concealer and a gloss that can be swiped on in seconds flat.

-On the Big Day: It goes without saying that you want your wedding scent to last all day.
-Because perfume lingers for longer on moisturised skin, apply a body cream before you spritz.
-Then spray your perfume in four key places: on your wrists, elbows, collarbone and backs of knees, so the fragrance floats upwards as you move around.
+It goes without saying that you want your wedding scent to last all day.
+Because perfume lingers for longer on moisturized skin, apply a body cream before you spritz.
+Then spray your perfume in four key places: on your wrists, elbows, collarbone, and backs of knees, so the fragrance floats upwards as you move around.

-On the Big Day: Wash-off tans are ever improving, making them a good backup plan for brides who don’t want to commit to a self-tanner or professional spray tan.
+Wash-off tans are ever-improving, making them a good backup plan for brides who don’t want to commit to a self-tanner or professional spray tan.
 Again—trial, trial and trial again when it comes to a faux glow.
 While testing formulas, you need to make sure the tan is streak-free, natural-looking and will not mark your wedding dress.
-A gel lotion, like Fake Bake Bronzer Instant Tan Lotion (£10), is a good pick if you’re worried about blending, as it glides on smoothly, dries quickly and can be layered for a deeper shade.
+A gel lotion, like Fake Bake Bronzer Instant Tan Lotion, is a good pick if you’re worried about blending, as it glides on smoothly, dries quickly and can be layered for a deeper shade.

 Thanks to the arrival of a new wedding band, your hands are about to get a lot of attention, so get into the habit of applying hand cream nightly.
 You’ll be glad you did when the ring exchange photos come back.
 As for nail polish, gel is best for a mani that lasts through the honeymoon.
 You can book it in a day or two before the wedding, and you won’t have to worry about chipping.
-And one final tip: London brides or those with time for a day trip should get themselves to DryBy on Mortimer Street, where Alex Steinherr has just debuted the bridal nail art collection Pinterest boards were made for.
+And one final tip: London brides should get themselves to DryBy on Mortimer Street, where Alex Steinherr has just debuted the bridal nail art collection Pinterest boards were made for.

-On the Big Day: With your nails suitably painted, all that’s left is to make sure cuticles are thoroughly hydrated on the day.
-Start your morning by rubbing a drop of CND Solar Oil (£13) into fingertips and then pop a rich hand cream, like Kiehl’s Ultimate Strength Hand Salve (£15) in your clutch to keep your hands feeling silky all day (and all night) long.
+With your nails suitably painted, all that’s left is to make sure cuticles are thoroughly hydrated on the day.
+Start your morning by rubbing a drop of CND Solar Oil ($9) into fingertips and then pop a rich hand cream, like Kiehl’s Ultimate Strength Hand Salve ($16) in your clutch to keep your hands feeling silky all day (and all night) long.